Fred W Gates, who died in 2010, was the second-last manager of the Musick Memorial Radio Station.

 Then there was the time the SAS used the building for an exercise.
 Fred was standing at the door one day, feeling sorry for the soldiers out in the rain, when was tapped on the shoulder and turned around to discover an SAS soldier in full kit behind him.
 The soldier then disappeared and Fred had no idea where he had come form or where he went.
 He decided not to investigate on account of what the soldier had said.
 “If you hear a strange noise, don’t come out to look.”

-We will miss you Fred, a valued work colleague and personal friend of many members of the Musick Point Radio Group.
+We will miss you Fred, a valued work colleague and personal friend of many members of the Suburban Amateur Radio Club.

-Obituary in the July 2010 newsletter of the Suburban Amateur Radio club (now the Musick Point Radio Group)
+This obituary was published in the July 2010 newsletter of the Suburban Amateur Radio Club (since renamed the Musick Point Radio Group)